-There are a lot of gases that could be inside your Wheeling house.
-Natural gas and vapors that derive from residential fixtures, flooring and paints.
-None of these fumes are as hazardous as carbon monoxide.
+There are a lot of gases that could be in your Wheeling residence.
+Natural gas and vapors that derive from home fixtures, carpet and paints.
+Not one of them are as hazardous as carbon monoxide.

-Call Comfort Masters Service Experts at 847-250-6729 right away to get started protecting your home against this toxic gas.
+Call Comfort Masters Service Experts at 847-250-6729 right away to begin protecting your family against this toxic gas.

 Why is Carbon Monoxide so Deadly?

-Carbon monoxide might be a major concern, so it’s not a thing to take lightly.
+Carbon monoxide might be a serious issue, so it’s not a thing to joke about.

 1. You Can’t See It

-Carbon monoxide is dangerous because you can’t see it, sense it with your nose or recognize it with your taste buds.
-It’s not as dangerous in low amounts and can’t be filtrated.
+Carbon monoxide is dangerous because you can’t see it, sense it with your nose or detect it with your taste buds.
+It’s not as dangerous in low doses and can’t be purified.

 Carbon monoxide is a byproduct of used fuel.
-It can leak into your home during the winter if the heat exchanger on your gas furnace fails.
-Depending on how large the leak is and the ventilation in a house, it may become fatal in just a few minutes.
+It can leak into your home during the winter if the heat exchanger on your gas furnace breaks.
+Depending on how large the leak is and the ventilation in a residence, the gas may become lethal in just a few minutes.

-Once taken in, the gas has a half-life of approximately five hours.
-If you are taking in fresh air, you will need five hours to get it out of your body.
-It will take an additional five hours to cut that concentration by half.
+Once taken in, it has a half-life of approximately five hours.
+If you are inhaling fresh air, it will take five hours to get it out of your system.
+It will take an additional five hours to cut that amount by half.

 3. Carbon Monoxide Reaction Can Resemble Other Illnesses

-The gas may also cause symptoms that can be misdiagnosed as the flu, viral infections and chronic fatigue syndrome, among other things.
+The gas may also cause symptoms that can be confused with the flu, viral infections and chronic fatigue syndrome, among other things.

 How to Protect Your Home from Carbon Monoxide